tidev/appcd-plugin-webpack/src/plugin-api/README.md

 ## Getting started

 A plugin is an npm package or a local file that can add additional features to your project.
-Create a new plugin by file that exports a function.
-This functions receives the [Plugin API](#api) object and an options object containing information about the current environment, build settings and other options.
+Create a new plugin by creating a file that exports a function.
+This function receives the [Plugin API](#api) object and an options object containing information about the current environment, build settings and other options.
 Refer to the [Options](#options) section for more details on the `options` object.

 ```js
 // my-plugin.js